Birds Mosaic (Caesarea): History

-The mosaic takes up an area of 16 by 14.5 meters.
-It includes a frame decorated with fruit trees bearing large and beautiful fruit.
-Between the trees are large mammals in states of movement.
-The mammals include lions, leopards, bears, ibex, dogs, elephants, gazelle, oxen, wild boar, horse, and goat.

-The center of the mosaic (surrounded by the frame) consists of 120 round medallions populated by large colorful birds, which give the mosaic its name.
-The medallions form 12 rows, with different kinds of birds in each row - peacocks, storks, pelicans, herons, pheasants, grey-headed swamphen, duck, flamingo, guineafowl, ostrich, rock partridge - all of them facing to the left.
-The sequence of birds is such that the same species is repeated along a diagonal in the medallion array.

 Under the mosaic is a plastered cistern, to which drained rainwater from the entire complex.
 In the northwest corner of the site was a reservoir which received its water from a well.
 The complex was too high to receive water from Caesarea's aqueduct, so it needed an independent water supply.

-Another unique finding at the site was a tabletop in the shape of the letter D, tiled with squares and triangles.
-The table was made with the "glass-gold" method - two layers of glass with a gold layer between them, and figures of crosses and flowers in the gold layer.
+Another unique find at the site was a tabletop in the shape of the letter D, tiled with squares and triangles.
+The table was made with the "gold glass" method - two layers of glass with a gold layer between them, and figures of crosses and flowers in the gold layer.
 When the palace was burned, the table overturned and the wooden parts were burned, while the top was preserved on the floor.
 This tabletop was removed from the site for preservation.